glyph3d — GPU-instanced 3D text for Three.js

 it's also a react-three-fiber library — drop it into your own Three.js app.

-// npm install glyph3d-r3f three
+// npm install @glyph3d/r3f @glyph3d/core three

-import { useGlyphEngine, GlyphCanvas, CodeGrid, ViewerCamera } from 'glyph3d-r3f'
+import { useGlyphEngine, GlyphCanvas, CodeGrid, ViewerCamera } from '@glyph3d/r3f'

 const { atlas } = useGlyphEngine({ fontUrl }) // atlas + shaper + slug